 Costs for personal attendants, personally prescribed devices, or services which involve travel and other expenses are the responsibility of the student’s family.

-If your child needs special dietary arrangements or accommodations due to severe allergies or other medical dietary issues, you must contact CTY staff at 410-735-6215 or firstname.lastname@example.org by May 15 in order to discuss reasonable accommodations in the context of the CTY program and site your child is attending.
+If your child needs special dietary arrangements or accommodations due to severe allergies or other medical dietary issues, you must contact our disability services administrator at 410-735-6215 or firstname.lastname@example.org by May 15 in order to discuss reasonable accommodations in the context of the CTY program and site your child is attending.
 For dietary arrangements requests unrelated to severe allergies or medical issues, contact email@example.com.

 Further information on food allergy management at CTY is available on our web site.